timbuckley/redux-saga-test-engine/README.md

 ...and the output is an array of `put(...)` effect objects as they occur.

 ### Q: How to test saga that is expected to throw exception?
-**A**: In some cases is useful saga to throw exception, for example when is part of bigger composed saga chain.
-As this library is testing framework agnostic it should propagate saga exceptions up and this makes no longer possible to receive collected 'PUT's as function result.
-To solve this problem we can pass empty `collected` array as argument to `collectPuts` function and inspect his content after the test run.
-The second argument (the `envMapping`) can accept `options` object, see the following 'ava' test example:
+**A**: In some cases is useful saga to throw exceptions, for example when it is part of bigger composed saga chain.
+As this library is testing framework agnostic it should propagate saga exceptions up and this makes it no longer possible to receive collected 'PUT's as function result.
+To solve this problem we can pass empty `collected` array as argument to `collectPuts` function and inspect the content after the test run.
+The second argument (the `envMapping`) can accept `options` object, see the following `ava` test example:

 ```js
 test('Example throwFavSagaWorker with throwError effect follows sad path', t => {